Partial integration based regularization in BEM for 3D elastostatic problems: The role of line integrals: Abstract

 \section{Abstract}

-The Boundary Element Method (BEM) is a powerful numerical approach for solving 3D elastostatic problems, particularly advantageous for crack propogation in fracture mechanics and half-space problems.
-Despite its benefits, BEM faces significant challenges related to dense system matrices and singular integral kernels.
-The computational expense can be mitigated using various fast methods; this study employs the Chebyshev interpolation-based Fast Multipole Method (FMM).
-To handle singular kernels, several analytical and numerical integration or regularization techniques exist.
-One such technique combines partial integration with Stokes’ theorem to transform hyper-singular and strong singular kernels into weakly singular ones.
-However, applying Stokes’ theorem introduces line integrals in half-space problems and with FMM, where the geometry is partitioned into near-field and far-field regions and must be treated as an open surface.
-In this paper, the necessary line integrals for strongly singular and hyper-singular kernels are presented and their significance in the aforementioned problems is demonstrated.
+The Boundary Element Method (BEM) is a powerful numerical approach for solving 3D elastostatic problems, particularly useful for crack propagation in fracture mechanics and half-space problems.
+A key challenge in BEM lies in handling singular integral kernels.
+Various analytical and numerical integration or regularization techniques address this, including one that combines partial integration with Stokes' theorem to reduce hyper-singular and strong singular kernels to weakly singular ones.
+This approach typically assumes a closed surface, omitting the boundary integrals from Stokes' theorem.
+In this paper, these usually neglected boundary line integrals are introduced and their significance is demonstrated, first in a pure half-space problem, and then shown to be redundant in fast multipole method (FMM) based BEM, where geometry partitioning produces pseudo open surfaces.

-\textbf{Keywords}: half-space problem; fast multipole method; partial integration; Stokes' theorem; line integrals
+\textbf{Keywords}: Half-space problem; Fast multipole method; Partial integration; Stokes' theorem; Line integrals